safa-hathroubi/software-developer-portfolio/README.md

 You can also give this repository a star to show more people and they can use this repository.

+## Credits

+This project was originally started by [Sanidhya Kumar Verma](https://github.com/sanidhyy/3d-portfolio/).
+I took the initial version of the project and edited it to fit my personal needs and style, transforming it into my own thing.

+Thank you to Sanidhya for the fantastic foundation!

 <br />
 <p align="right">(<a href="#readme-top">back to top</a>)</p>